 We successfully objected to a Road Traffic Order which would have stopped horses using a bridleway in Lewes.

 Members have collected user evidence to support several Definitive Map Modification Orders to create bridleways.
-Some were successful (eg St John Without 22 at Courthouse Farm; Burgess Hill 71 an urban off road link that cuts out riding a roundabout; Cuckfield Rural 22 between Daks Lane and Broxmead Lane), and some not so successful (East Chiltington 45 at Wootton Farm)
+Some were successful, e.g. St John Without 22 (at Courthouse Farm); Burgess Hill 71 an urban off road link that cuts out riding a roundabout; Cuckfield Rural 22 (between Deaks Lane and Broxmead Lane) a former footpath, and some not so successful, East Chiltington 45 (at Wootton Farm).

-We have been instrumental in the creation of several permissive and licensed bridleways in Mid Sussex. (eg ‘behind the hedge’ and the Thre Greys path at Pycombe; The Jubilee Pathway at Westmeston; Paythorn Barn bridleway at Fulking).
-We also obtained a lease on a ‘behind the hedge’ bridleway to allow riders off the busy B2116 in East Chiltington
+We have been instrumental in the creation of several permissive and licensed bridleways in Mid Sussex, e.g. ‘behind the hedge’ next to the A273 and the fields belonging to The Three Greys at Pycombe; The Jubilee Pathway at Westmeston; Paythorn Barn bridleway at Fulking.
+We also obtained a lease on a ‘behind the hedge’ path to allow riders off the busy B2116 in East Chiltington.

-MSABG officers were instrumental in retaining free use of Telscombe Tye (common) and having fencing that obstructed use of BWs removed.
+MSABG volunteer officers were instrumental in retaining free use of Telscombe Tye (common) and having fencing removed that obstructed the use of paths.

 We represented riders’ interests at the A23/A27 trunk road Public Inquiries including obtaining a suitably sized underpass and new linking bridleways when the A23 was widened at Handcross in the early 2000s.

-Formal support has been given innumerable times when riders identify problems on bridleways they use (blocked culverts causing water to damage surfaces, gates badly hung/difficult to use, vegetation impeding full use of BWs, surface issues, dangerous bridges and so on).
+Formal support has been given innumerable times when riders identify problems on bridleways they use (blocked culverts causing water to damage surfaces, gates badly hung or difficult to use, vegetation impeding full use of BWs, surface issues, dangerous bridges and so on).
 Together we have worked to get a solution.
-Some are big issues (eg the ford and bridge at Meadowsweet Cottage in Streat; the drainage on Earwig Lane, Bolney), many are small day-to-day issues but these ‘stitches in time’ prevent further problems at a later date
+Some are big issues (eg the ford and bridge at Meadowsweet Cottage in Streat; the drainage on Earwig Lane, Bolney), many are small day-to-day issues but these ‘stitches in time’ prevent further problems at a later date.